Evidence-Based Study Tips for College Students

 • Computer Science Examples: There is a pervasive and toxic myth in software engineering that some people are just naturally born with a “coding gene”.
 This is entirely false.
 When your C program segfaults for the fiftieth time, or you are trying to untangle a messy git rebase, it is easy to feel like an imposter.
 A fixed mindset tells you to give up because you aren’t cut out for computer science.
 A growth mindset reminds you that every single expert developer started exactly where you are.
 Bugs and compiler errors are not indictments of your intelligence.
 They are simply the mechanism by which you build mastery.
 You are entirely capable of conquering these complex systems, provided you embrace the resilient, effortful struggle required to learn them and you are not afraid to ask for help when you need it.

 As you just learned, recalling what you just learned is the best way to form lasting memory.
-Use this quiz to test your understanding of the science-backed study techniques discussed in this post.
+Use these flashcards and the quiz below to test your knowledge and start forming memory via active retrieval.
+Revisit them every once in a while to further strengthen your memory.

 After reading a chapter on algorithms three times, a student feels incredibly confident about the upcoming exam.
 However, they end up failing.
 According to learning science, what psychological trap did this student likely fall into?